 The first thing I do is I open the public facing part of the website in a new browser tab.
 I then have the admin area (back end) visible in one tab, and the public area (front end) visible in the other.
 That way I can switch between the two.

 The easiest way to open the front end of your WordPress website in a new tab is;

 I’ve circled it in red on the image below.
-It is usually the company name/name of the website.
+It is usually accompanied by a the name of the website.

 - Click “Open link in new tab”.
 I have underlined this in red below.

 NB.
 There may be a variation of words depending on the browser you are using.

 Two browser tabs are now open, meaning that you can switch between the two.

 Continue to edit the WordPress page in one tab, using the admin area.

 In the other you will view the front end of your website.
 This is how to check each change you make.

 As you make edits and save them, you can tab over to the front end of the site.
 Hitting the F5 key on your keyboard refreshes the page and prompts the browser to show the updated version.